US regulator fines ex-Wells Fargo CEO $17.5 mn over fake accounts - RFI

 New York (AFP)

-US banking regulators on Thursday fined ex-Wells Fargo Chief Executive John Stumpf $17.5 million over the bank's 2016 fake accounts scandal, blaming Stumpf and other top former executives for the debacle.
+US authorities on Thursday fined former Wells Fargo chief executive John Stumpf $17.5 million over the bank's fake accounts scandal, an unusually punitive action against a former corporate leader.

-As part of the settlement, Stumpf also received a ban from the banking industry.
+"Community bank management intimidated and badgered employees to meet unattainable sales goals year after year, including by monitoring employees daily or hourly and reporting their sales performance to their managers" and "subjecting employees to a hazing-like abuse," the complaint said.

+Employees "could engage in sales practices misconduct -- much of which was illegal -- to meet their goals, or they could struggle to meet their goals and face adverse consequences, including losing their jobs."

-The OCC is seeking a $25 million penalty from former head of community banking Carrie Tolstedt and a $5 million penalty from Claudia Russ Anderson, a former risk officer who allegedly made false and misleading statements and "actively obstructed the OCC's examinations of the bank’s sales practices," the OCC said.
+The OCC hit the former head of community banking, Carrie Tolstedt, with a $25 million penalty, while imposing a $5 million penalty on Claudia Russ Anderson, a former risk officer who allegedly made false and misleading statements and "actively obstructed the OCC's examinations of the bank’s sales practices."

-This group of officials can challenge the allegations through an administrative law process, the OCC said.
+This officials can challenge the allegations through an administrative law process, the OCC said.

 Since the scandal broke, Wells Fargo has reformed its compensation practices and no longer bases employee pay on selling additional accounts to customers.